Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Relatively perfect group schemes

 \begin{myproof}[of \Proposition{RP is exact}] \textbf{1.} This functor preserves limits (and in particular is left exact) as right adjoint to the inclusion.
-It is right exact because it preserves smooth surjections by \cite{BertapelleSuzuki} (Prop.
-8.8).
+It is right exact because it takes smooth surjections to surjections by \cite[Prop.
+8.8]{BertapelleSuzuki}.